bluesadi/Pluto/README.md

 You can also build this project on Windows and MacOS, or even merge it into Android NDK toolchain (tested on Android NDK r23).

 ## Features
-Pluto-Obfuscator encompasses multiple passes as follows (`*` indicates highly recommended passes):
+Pluto-Obfuscator encompasses multiple passes as follows (`*` indicates the most recommended passes):

 - Control Flow Flattening ([Ref: Obfuscator-LLVM](https://github.com/obfuscator-llvm/obfuscator/wiki/Control-Flow-Flattening))
 - \*Control Flow Flattening Enhanced ([Chinese documentation](https://bbs.pediy.com/thread-274778.htm))